Acoma Pueblo Historic Polychrome Bowl

 • Price: $10000

-This historic Acoma Pueblo pottery bowl likely dates to the late 1800s or early 1900s.
-It is a rare bowl with an appealing design pattern and a well-crafted vessel form.
-Bowls of this size from Acoma and Laguna rarely appear on the market, and we are pleased to offer this unusual example.
+This historic Acoma Pueblo pottery bowl, likely dating back to the late 1800s or early 1900s, is a rare example that showcases an appealing design pattern and a well-crafted vessel form.
+Bowls of this size from Acoma and Laguna are seldom found in the market, making this piece a unique offering.

-Interestingly, the exterior designs could suggest an earlier date.
-Later examples often feature hatching and cross-hatching lines, connected symmetrical forms, volutes, and swirls.
-Here, we see a more elemental composition repeating six times around the exterior, mostly in black but with additional touches of orange.
-It is simple and strong, making use of bold color and rhythmic repetition rather than intricacy.
+The exterior designs of the bowl hint at an earlier date.
+Unlike later examples that often feature hatching and cross-hatching lines, connected symmetrical forms, volutes, and swirls, this bowl presents a more elemental composition.
+This pattern, repeating six times around the exterior, primarily in black with additional touches of orange, is simple yet strong, relying on bold color and rhythmic repetition rather than intricacy.

-The interior exhibits inventive and beautiful design work.
-A dark orange slip covers the lower three quarters of the interior.
-A black framing line appears, separating the orange slip from the white band that circles the area below the rim.
-Within this band, two pairs of birds appear.
-One pair is black with orange spots, and the other orange with black spots.
-This unusual composition is one of the bowl's most appealing attributes.
+The interior of the bowl displays inventive and beautiful design work.
+A dark orange slip covers the lower three quarters of the interior, separated from the white band circling the area below the rim by a black framing line.
+Within this band, two pairs of birds appear - one pair is black with orange spots, and the other is orange with black spots.
+This unusual composition is one of the bowl's most appealing attributes, adding to its charm and historical value.

-Provenance: this Acoma Pueblo Historic Polychrome Bowl is from the collection of a client of the gallery.
+Provenance: A Study of a Historic Polychrome Pottery Bowl is from the collection of a client of the gallery.

 Reference and Recommended Reading: The Pottery of Acoma Pueblo by Dwight P. Lanmon and Francis H. Harlow, 2013.
 Museum of New Mexico Press, Santa Fe